Centurion Pedal

 (an actual Peavey Centurion preamp in a box)

-With it's dual charge pumps and NE5532 chips, this is a fairly power hungry pedal, and requires a minimum of 133ma of (150ma recommended).
+With it's new regulated charge pump circuit, this is a fairly power hungry pedal, and requires a minimum of 133ma of current (150+ma recommended).
 Do not power it with any more than a regulated 9 volt power supply (onespot recommended).

 (click the pictures below for a larger image)